Ever tried to keep yourself from yelling at kids when you’re really, really mad?

 I rinsed and dried my hands, walked over to her, inspected her plate and gave her a big smile.
 And she gave me a big hug to make me feel better.
 All was well with the world again.

 One more dinnertime explosion avoided.
-And one more trick in my parenting toolkit that is proven to work 🙂
+And one more trick in my parenting toolkit that works!

 4. Put things in perspective

 Sometimes all I need to do to diffuse myself is to put things in perspective.

 If it is the morning and she wants to play instead of getting ready, and it’s really late and driving me nuts, all I have to do is think back to a time long, long ago – same situation, different child.
 I suspect I wouldn’t have wanted to stop playing either.

 Kids are kids.
 They want to play.
 That’s that.
 No point yelling at them about it, right?

 Sigh.
 Take a deep breath.
 Think of an alternate plan to get her to do what I want her to do.

 I don’t think this one will exactly fit in the “positive parenting” paradigm since it uses threats and fear of punishment and bribes.
 But I will put it out there since this works for me.

 So, basically, instead of yelling at her, I tell her in as much of a calm voice as I can muster up – “I am going to count to 5.
 If you don’t start picking up the toys, they all go into toy jail.”